 A Politically Exposed Person (PEP) is an individual who is or has been entrusted with a prominent public function.
-Due to their position and influence, it is recognised that many PEPs are in positions that potentially can be abused for the purpose of committing money laundering offences and related predicate offences, including corruption and bribery, as well as conducting activity related to terrorist financing.
+Due to their position and influence, it is recognized that many PEPs are in positions that potentially can be abused for the purpose of committing money laundering offences and related predicate offences, including corruption and bribery, as well as conducting activity related to terrorist financing.

-The risks associated with PEPs needs to be classified and managed appropriately in accordance with the Group PEP Policy.
+The risk associated with PEP needs to be classified and managed appropriately in accordance with Group PEP Policy.